marcuswangweihow/FBDD/README.md

 This is ongoing work and i am currently working on the aLMMD sampling and analysis.

 ---

+# Preliminary Results (.../Frag_to_lead_4MZI/Preliminary Results)
+This folder contains the preliminary/test results from the **accelerated Ligand-Mapping Molecular Dynamics (aLMMD)** pipeline such as energy, temperature and bias plots, as well as post-processing plots for a 100ps production run.

-## aLMMD Sampling / aLMMD Analysis
+# aLMMD Pipeline - aLMMD Sampling / aLMMD Analysis (.../Frag_to_lead_4MZI)

+This pipeline implements an **accelerated Ligand-Mapping Molecular Dynamics (aLMMD)** workflow with automated setup, simulation, and post‑processing.
+It produces **5 representative snapshots** for subsequent docking analysis.

-This aLMMD (accelerated Ligand-Mapping Molecular Dynamics) pipeline is inspired by the workflow described in the abstracts and supporting information of **Tan et al.** (2020, 2022).
+The pipeline is inspired by the workflow described in the abstracts and supporting information of **Tan et al.** (2020, 2022).

 References:

 - Tze-Yang Ng, J. and Tan, Y.S., 2022.
 Accelerated ligand-mapping molecular dynamics simulations for the detection of recalcitrant cryptic pockets and occluded binding sites.
 Journal of Chemical Theory and Computation, 18(3), pp.1969-1981.
 [Abstract & SI only — full text/code not accessed](https://pubs.acs.org/doi/10.1021/acs.jctc.1c01177) — referenced for dihedral boost, aMD, and general workflow concepts.
 - Tan, Y.S. and Verma, C.S., 2020.
 Straightforward incorporation of multiple ligand types into molecular dynamics simulations for efficient binding site detection and characterization.
 Journal of Chemical Theory and Computation, 16(10), pp.6633-6644.
 [Abstract & SI only — full text/code not accessed](https://pubs.acs.org/doi/abs/10.1021/acs.jctc.0c00405) — referenced for general workflow concepts.

-# aLMMD Pipeline

-This pipeline implements an **accelerated Ligand-Mapping Molecular Dynamics (aLMMD)** workflow with automated setup, simulation, and post‑processing.
-It produces **5 representative snapshots** for subsequent docking analysis.

 ## Pipeline Overview